 Become a Patron

 The Musquodoboit Valley Bicentennial Theatre is embarking on the development of a sponsored giving program.
+Sponsors agree to two or more years of financial support.
 We have designated "rungs" of giving, with benefits attached to each.

 These rungs are as follows: